 There are several ways you can continue to help:

 1. Enroll in our Big Fiji Explorer program and assist with the ongoing relief effort in Somosomo.

-2. Donate to the Somosomo or Nasivikoso School construction projects through the Rustic Pathways Foundation.
+2. Donate to the Somosomo School construction project through the Rustic Pathways Foundation.

-3. Become an Impact Ambassador and fundraise for the school projects.
+3. Become a Development Ambassador and fundraise for the Somosomo School project.

 In addition to the families who continue to rebuild their homes, schools, community centers, and churches, Cassie said the damage the farmland has led to increased prices putting an additional strain on families.
 She said it could take years for communities to replant what they lost.